friendly-bits/geoblocker-bash/README.md

 **The -fetch script**
 - Fetches ipv4 subnets lists for given country codes from RIPE.
 - Parses, validates, compiles the downloaded lists, and saves each list to a separate file.
-- Implements extensive coherency checks on each stage (fetching, parsing, validating and saving) and handles errors if they occur
+- Implements extensive sanity checks at each stage (fetching, parsing, validating and saving) and handles errors if they occur.
-- If a "soft" error is encountered (mostly a temporary network error), retries the download up to 3 times
+- If a "soft" error is encountered (mostly a temporary network error), retries the download up to 3 times.

-**The -apply script**:  directly interfaces with iptables.
+**The -apply script**:  directly interfaces with the firewall.
 Creates or removes ipsets and iptables rules for specified country codes.

 ```geoblocker-bash-apply add -c <"country_codes">``` :
 - Loads an ip list file for specified countries into ipsets and sets iptables rules to only allow connections from the local subnet and from subnets included in the ipsets.